mas-bandwidth/netcode/STANDARD.md

 3. If a packet is within the _replay buffer size_, it is accepted only if that sequence number has not already been received, otherwise it is ignored.

-Replay protection is applied to the following packet types:
+Replay protection is applied to the following packet types on both client and server:

 * _connection keep alive packet_
 * _connection payload packet_
 * _connection disconnect packet_

-As these packets are sent once a particular client slot has been assigned for the client, and that client has its own unique packet sequence number.
-Sequence numbers during connection negotiation (eg. _challenge response packet_ are global across all clients and are not suitable for replay protection).

 The size of the replay buffer is up to the implementor, but as a guide, at least a few seconds worth of packets at a typical send rate should be supported.
 Conservatively, a replay buffer size of 256 entries per-client should be sufficient for most applications.